ionic-team/capacitor/site/docs-md/android/index.md

 Capacitor features a native Android runtime that enables developers to communicate between JavaScript and Native Java for Android code.

-Capacitor Android apps are configured and managed through Android Studio (generally), with dependencies managed by gradle.
+Capacitor Android apps are configured and managed through Android Studio (generally).

 Follow these guides for more information on each topic: